What is beer and what beer do we stock?

 Fermentation: Lagers ferment at cooler temperatures, typically between 7-13°C (45-55°F).

-Storage: After fermentation, lagers undergo a period of cold storage, known as “lagering,” which helps develop and stabilize their flavors.
+Storage: After fermentation, lagers undergo a period of cold storage, known as “lagering,” which helps develop and stabilize their flavours.

 Varieties: Lagers can be pale, amber, or dark.
 Common types include Pilsner, Helles, Dunkel, and Bock.